A Day in the Life...

 "A HAND UP AND OUT OF HOMELESSNESS"

-Women from the shelter are able to work in the bakery during the day with Baker/Chefs Tom Christensen, Greg Ridgway, and Daja Scroggs.
+Local women and women from the shelter are able to work in the bakery during the day with Baker/Chef Tia Salas and Daja Scroggs.
 In the morning they have priority access to the showers and clean clothes.
-From there, they attend a Life Skills class led by coach Richard Irwin.
-In the afternoon, they begin baking and taking orders.
-When they are finished for the day, they are able to relax in the DHC's Shower House until dinnertime and Shelter hours begin.
+From there, they attend a Life Skills class led by Coach Richard Irwin.
+In the afternoon they begin baking and taking orders.
+When they are finished for the day they are able to relax and dine to a meal prepared by our Culinary Team.